Ricardo Álvarez (Chilean footballer): Club career

 In 2020 he didn't play professional football.
 In 2021 he returned to the football activity and joined Trasandino de Los Andes in the Tercera A, the fourth category of the Chilean football.
 In 2022, he joined Brujas de Salamanca.

 International career

 Internationally, Álvarez was a regular member of the Chile under-15 squad in 2013.
 He was in the squad at the 2013 Montaigu Tournament in March, played at the Torneo de Gradisca in May and in the Copa México de Naciones in August, and scored twice at the South American U15 Championships, once in the group stage and once as Chile lost the third-place play-off.

-He played for Chile under-17 at the 2015 South American U17 Championships.
+He played for Chile under-17 at both the 2014 South American Games and the 2015 South American U17 Championships.